NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 The Comfort Layer

-The third layer is the comfort foam, which sits right below the gel.
+Below the gel foam is a 2.0″ memory foam.
 Loom & Leaf opts for a 5 lbs., high-density memory foam that can provide pressure relief and comfort.

 Loom & Leaf (2022) foot of mattress